turingschool/curriculum/tutorials/performance/measuring.markdown

 On OS X, install it with `brew install ghostscript`.

-On Linux, install it with `apt-get install ps2pdf`
+On Linux, install it with `apt-get install ps2pdf`.
+If you get an error that `ps2pdf` package can not be found, try typing `ps2pdf` to see if it is already installed as part of the OS.

 Then generate and open the pdf with: